JamesMMiller/gemini4s/docs/function-calling.md

     ))
   )

+  // 2.
+Create the tool
   val weatherTool = Tool(
     functionDeclarations = Some(List(weatherFunction))
   )

+  // 3.
+Configure usage
   val toolConfig = ToolConfig(
     functionCallingConfig = Some(FunctionCallingConfig(
       mode = Some(FunctionCallingMode.AUTO)
     ))
   )

+  // 4.
+Use in request
   service.generateContent(
     contents = List(GeminiService.text("What's the weather in Tokyo?")), tools = Some(List(weatherTool)),